slideflow/slideflow/docs-source/source/training.rst

 Prepare hyperparameters
 ***********************

 There are two methods for configuring model hyperparameters.
-If you intend to train a model using a single combination of hyperparameters, use the ``HyperParameters`` class:
+If you intend to train a model using a single combination of hyperparameters, use the ``ModelParams`` class:

 .. code-block:: python

-    hp = sf.model.HyperParameters(
+    hp = sf.model.ModelParams(
         epochs=[1, 5],
         model='Xception',
         loss='sparse_categorical_crossentropy',